sgjustino/Reddit-Scraping-Sentiment-Analysis/README.md

 ### Product environment
 PythonAnywhere virtualenv is used to host the web application.
-Folder is also containerized via Docker although static images are wired for production on PythonAnywhere.
+Folder is also containerized via Docker although static images are wired for production on PythonAnywhere (does not support Docker).

 ### Integration tests
 ```bash